emilykmarsh/Disney_Airline_Feature_Recommendation/README.md

 * **Additional exploration into the optimized parameters for the LSTM and XGBoost Models to increase F1 scores**
 * **Expand Dataset to better represent the potential customer base for a Disney Branded Airline**

+## Reproducibility

+To reproduce the findings of this team, a full copy of this repository can be run by following the link [HERE](https://drive.google.com/drive/folders/1ddeMwZPcPIYqWuYR8ReOcvceplWLGUAt?usp=drive_link)

 ## References

 * [What If the Disney Airline Rumor Was True](https://airlinegeeks.com/2019/07/23/what-if-the-disney-airline-rumor-was-true/)